PaintSplasher/phpvms7_SPPassport/README.md

 ## Release / Update Notes

 20.OCTOBER.25
+* Changed the logic how the rival of the week works
+* Some fixes for private usernames

+20.OCTOBER.25
 * SPTheme support added
 * Make distance be consistent - nmi, km, miles
 * Added failsafe for pilots with zero flights